Your privacy is important to us

 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
 Where the third parties we use are data controllers in their own right (for example, the payment processors we use) then they will be required to comply with data protection laws.

-We (or third parties acting on our behalf) may process some of the information we collect about you in countries outside of the European Economic Area (“EEA”).
-Where this is the case we will take the required steps, according to EU commission standards, to ensure appropriate and adequate levels of protection.
+We (or third parties acting on our behalf) may process some of the information we collect about you in countries outside of the UK.
+Where this is the case we will take the required steps to ensure appropriate and adequate levels of protection.

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal information on our instructions and they are subject to a duty of confidentiality.
 Details of these measures may be obtained from us using the details in the “Contacting us” section below.